Death of Oury Jalloh: Death

 The police suggested that Jalloh had burnt himself to death, using a lighter to ignite the foam mattress he was lying on in the cell.
-There was no lighter in the cell.
 One appeared in an evidence bag several days after Jalloh's death.

 Federal investigations

 The official autopsy concluded that the immediate cause of death was likely heat shock to Jalloh's lungs by smoke inhalation.
 A later 2019 autopsy conducted by experts from Goethe University after being commissioned by Jalloh's family, found that he had a broken rib, a broken nose and a fracture at the base of his skull, indicating that Oury Jalloh may have been tortured before his death.
-The original autopsy had only listed a recent nose fracture.
+The original autopsy had listed only a recent nose fracture.
 The doctors were convinced that the injuries had occurred before death.

 In March 2007, a trial was opened at the state court of Dessau against police officers Hans-Ulrich M. and his superior, Andreas S. The two officers were charged for causing bodily harm with fatal consequences, and for involuntary manslaughter, respectively.
 On 8 December 2008 the court acquitted both defendants of all charges.
 According to Manfred Steinhoff, the presiding judge, contradictory testimony had prevented clarification of the circumstances and had obstructed due process.
 In his closing speech Steinhoff accused the police officers of lying in court and thus damaging the reputation of the state of Saxony-Anhalt.
 The trial had thrown up inconsistencies and gaps in the narrative of the police officers and had lasted 60 days instead of the scheduled four.
 Fire experts had been unable to recreate the means of death.
 The issue of how the lighter that had allegedly been used to start the fire got into the cell was unexplained.
 Beate H. changed her initial report to say that Andreas S. had not turned down the fire alarm twice but rather got up and went downstairs, but she was unable to say exactly when because she worked with her back facing the door.
 The family and supporters of Jalloh were outraged by the verdict.
-The family had been offered 5,000 euros by the court since it could not establish the guilt of the officers, but Jalloh's father said he did not want the money.
+The family had been offered €5,000 by the court since it could not establish the guilt of the officers, but Jalloh's father said he did not want the money.